winitzki/scall/tutorial/programming_dhall.md

 ## Combinators for functors and contrafunctors

-Functors and contrafunctors may be built only in a fixed number of ways, because there is a fixed number of ways one may define type constructors in Dhall.
+Functors and contrafunctors may be built only in a fixed number of ways, because there is a fixed number of ways one may define type constructors in Dhall (without using dependent types).
 We will now enumerate all those ways.
 The result is a set of standard combinators that create larger (contra)functors from smaller ones.